Telecoms in Africa – the challenges and opportunities

 Understanding the value of digital technologies can help lay the groundwork for innovative strategies, guiding efforts and investments to deliver growth across the telecom sector effectively.
 Over half of all website traffic in Africa comes from mobile devices.
 Therefore, the development of the telecom industry in Africa is a must.
 Here are a few use cases that prove it can be done right.

 Telecom operators are looking for new ways to improve their customer service and provide the best possible digital experience.
 One solution that can help with that is a conversational AI chatbot.
 IPSoft implemented Amelia, an AI-powered virtual agent that uses natural language processing to personalize customer interactions.
-It recognizes users’ mood and emotions, enabling real-time conversation while also delivers personalized experiences at the same cost as a traditional customer care centre.
+It recognizes users’ moods and emotions, enabling real-time conversation while also delivering personalized experiences at the same cost as a traditional customer care centre.

 AI conversational chatbots are becoming more and more popular worldwide.
 If you are interested in our product, visit Actionbot’s website.
 Automating processes, improving customer care, or recommending personalized services – Actionbot can do it all!